elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/code-structure.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, but it is not recommended.</div><br />
   <div><strong>Technical Response:</strong> Yes, but it is not considered good code etiquette and should not be done.
 JavaScript interprets the line break as an “implicit” semicolon.
-This is called an automatic semicolon insertion.
+In the JavaScript community, we call this an automatic semicolon insertion.
   </div>
   </div>
 </details>